 Religious differences can lead to intolerance, discrimination and persecution – for example witch hunts in medieval Britain and in the US, discrimination against gays (hopefully now on the wane), and Muslim repression of women and dissidents.

-Religion is also implicated in much war and killing, from the crusades and the mistreatment of indigenous peoples in North and South America and Australia, through the Irish Republican struggles, to the Sudan civil war, the Israeli-Palestinian fighting, religious based fighting in Sri Lanka and Kashmir, the current threat of Islamic terrorism and the so-called war on terror.
+Religion is also implicated in much war and killing, from the crusades and the mistreatment – murder, rape, subjugation, enslavement and sometimes genocide – of indigenous peoples in North and South America, Australia, India and elsewhere, through the Irish Republican struggles, to the Sudan civil war, the Israeli-Palestinian fighting, religious based fighting in Sri Lanka and Kashmir, the current threat of Islamic terrorism and the recent so-called war on terror.
 It is difficult to disentangle religious, political, national and other causes in all these situations – terrorism and war have been shown to be predominantly caused by political grievances (see Does religion cause terrorism? and Does religion cause war?), but religion is still sometimes implicated.

 Religious leaders have often supported repressive regimes – for example, the christian church’s support for the inequalities of European feudal society, the acquiescence of many German christians to the atrocities of the Holocaust (though there were many notable, and brave, exceptions), apartheid in South Africa (again there were christians who helped bring down apartheid), and the repressive nature of Muslim governments in Saudi Arabia, Iran and elsewhere (for example, the harsh repression of women and dissenters).